-Stratis Gayner Plastic Surgery offers breast augmentation patients a choice of saline or silicone breast implants in Harrisburg, PA.
+At Stratis Gayner Plastic Surgery in in Harrisburg, board-certified plastic surgeon Dr. John Stratis offers a choice of saline or silicone breast implants for patients from Lancaster and York, PA, and other nearby communities.
 In the late 80s, silicone implants were taken off the market due to concerns about safety.
 In November of 2006, the FDA lifted its ban on the use of silicone gel implants for breast augmentation.
 This long-awaited event marks the return of silicone implants in a new and improved form, the “4th generation” implants.

 Which Implant Is Right For Me?

 Your decisions about the type, style and size of implants will be pivotal to your breast augmentation in Harrisburg.
 For this reason, it is important to choose a surgeon with the experience to help you make these very important decisions.
-Board-certified plastic surgeon Dr. John Stratis is a surgeon that you can trust to provide guidance and ensure optimal results.
+Dr. John Stratis is a breast enhancement specialist that you can trust to provide guidance and ensure optimal results.
 He will take the time to understand your goals and desired outcome so that, together, you can determine which implant is right for you.